Vincent Thomas Bridge: Video music

 It was also the scene of the video "I Think I'm in Love with You" by Jessica Simpson.

 Video games

-The bridge was featured in the 2004 video game Grand Theft Auto: San Andreas as the Ocean Docks Bridge, and the 2013 video game Grand Theft Auto V as the Miriam Turner Overpass.
-The bridge is also featured in Need For Speed: Most Wanted as "Heflin Drive", in The Crew 2, and in Need For Speed as the South Port Bridge.
+The bridge was featured in the 2004 video game Grand Theft Auto: San Andreas as the Ocean Docks Bridge, and in the 2013 video game Grand Theft Auto V, where it is referred to as the Miriam Turner Overpass.
+The bridge is also featured in Need for Speed: Most Wanted as "Heflin Drive", in The Crew and The Crew, and in Need for Speed as the South Port Bridge.

-Notoriety
+Suicides and stunt diving

+Los Angeles police say a suicide attempt is made from the bridge "every few months".
+The most notable case includes that of film director Tony Scott who jumped off the bridge on August 19, 2012.

 On October 26, 1990, 1964 Olympic diving bronze medalist Larry Andreasen was killed jumping from the west tower of the bridge in an attempt to set a diving record.

-On August 19, 2012, film director Tony Scott died from suicide by jumping from the bridge.

-Los Angeles police say a suicide attempt is made from the bridge "every few months".